Are you pregnant and want to use a CBD oil? Are you wondering if this is safe for you?

 When Frank started to take CBD oil, she was surprised at how it made her feel better almost immediately.
-She also experienced reduced stress and anxiety, better sleep, better mood, more patience, and fewer aches and pain.
+She also experienced reduced stress and anxiety, better sleep, better mood, more patience and fewer aches and pain.

-According to James J Harper, CBD is a very safe alternative to many medications and substances including pain, depression, anxiety, and stress.
+According to James J Harper, CBD is a very safe alternative to many medications and substances including pain, depression, anxiety and stress.
 However, it’s different when a woman is pregnant.

 When one is pregnant, her body goes through all sorts of major hormonal changes and developing a baby is delicate and vulnerable.

-For this reason, it is recommended that you work with your doctor before using this as an alternative medicine because it might not be safe for a pregnant woman.
+Due to the lack of data and studies to support the positive claims of CBD to pregnancy, experts do not recommend CBD.
+However, some experts say that cannabidiol really helps with some pregnant women, so if you are really interested, it is recommended that you work with your doctor before using this as an alternative medicine because it might not be safe for a pregnant woman.